Beylikdüzü: General

 Istanbul Seafood Wholesale Market Hall in Kumkapı (in historical peninsula) is planned to be established in its new and bigger complex in Beylikdüzü.
 However, people with environmental awareness in Beylikdüzü have a concern that the new seafood market which is planned to be constructed by land reclamation on the Gürpinar coast of Beylikdüzü, can disturb the natural underwater current which cleans the Büyükçekmece Bay.
-Environmentalist people fear that having stopped the currents the bay can turn into a sewage zone and lost all its beauty.
+Environmentalists fear that having the currents stopped the bay might turn into a sewage zone and lost all its beauty.
 Plus some experts claim that the seafood supply is mostly carried from the land not from the sea so it will add an unnecessary traffic pressure on the Beylikdüzü's existing road system.